mcbtaguiad/marktaguiad.dev/app/content/post/homepage.md

 It's easy to install and configure, with docker you may need to mount the config but with kubernetes it can be configured by using config maps.
 This has been my [dashboard](https://dashboard.tagsdev.xyz) for quite sometime now and every websites and application deployed is added.

 It has a quick integration using annonation in ingress, here is a sample.
-With this example, this application/website is added automatically to "Links" groups.
+With this example, this application/website is added automatically to group `Links`.

 ```yaml
 apiVersion: networking.k8s.io/v1